wordofwarning/wordofwarning.org/current/2018-springsummer/hazardshadowgirl/index.md

 Telephone: call or text 07488 308 111 on the day

 #### Access Information
 Age advisory: suitable for ALL ages.
-Hazard 2018 — *Shadow Girl* takes place outside.
+Hazard 2018: *Shadow Girl — the city streets* takes place outside.
 For specific age + access information please email <mailto:info@habmcr.org>, or call 0161 232 6086 before the event / 07488 308 111 on the day of the event.

 #### More
 In 2015 Greater Manchester Police recorded the UK's 2nd highest rate of hate crime — with the number of disablity motivated crimes more than doubling since 2014. *Shadow Girl — the city streets* is a creative response to this, aiming to make people living with disability labels more visible on our streets…